 What makes musicians special?

 Studies have shown musicians are hypersensitive.
-It makes sense because in order to be an effective interpreter and communicator of the full range of human emotions, musicians need to keep open a channel or conduit at all times, despite's life's traumas and difficulties such as abortion, divorce or bereavement. unlike an office worker who can suppress feelings for an inordinate length of time, when a musician suffers and emotional crisis, he/she can't hide it for long.
+It makes sense because in order to be an effective interpreter and communicator of the full range of human emotions, musicians need to keep open a channel or conduit at all times, despite life's traumas and difficulties such as abortion, divorce or bereavement. unlike an office worker who can suppress feelings for an inordinate length of time, when a musician suffers and emotional crisis, he/she can't hide it for long.
 The art of performing is to embody emotions in order to communicate with an audience.
 Sometimes in life those emotions can become overwhelming.
+Performance anxiety can hit you at any stage of your career.
+It is linked to the open channel of emotional expression you have worked so hard to maintain.

 If you consult me, you will benefit from a unique insight into the challenges faced by performers from someone with 35 years' experience in the music business.

-I am not a failed career musician, but someone who has worked behind the scenes of classical music as an agent, publisher, casting director and as a therapist in a conservatoire.
-My experience has taught me that what distinguishes my clients who are musicians from the general population is the heightened sensitivity, plus an ability to distill emotional experience into musical performance.
+I have worked behind the scenes of classical music as an agent, publisher, casting director and concerts manager.
+My experience has taught me that what distinguishes those clients who are musicians from the general population I also counsel is the heightened sensitivity, plus an ability to distill emotional experience into musical performance.
 An emotional crisis - and at the moment the industry itself is in crisis, causing financial worries as well as a loss of a sense of identity - can leave you feeling alone, exposed and vulnerable.
 The very act of lifting a violin or opening your larynx taps into the very seat of those emotions, releasing a torrent of feeling which can be overwhelming when you are struggling with issues which you can "process" using this form of talking therapy.

 "My recovery is my prime focus right now.
 I've got a fantastic psychotherapist, Miranda who has been amazing for me."
 (Musician)

 "I trust you, Miranda and I really benefitted from your work.
 I hope we can do more of it soon."
-(Writer and speaker)
+(Author and raconteur)

 Regain your composure